 For instance, have you ever noticed that the basic premise of Star Trek comes straight out of the New Testament?
 Think about it.
 Each week a starship captain descends from the heavens bringing good news and blessings to an isolated planet.
 Doesn’t that remind you – just a teeny bit – of another Man who descended from heaven bringing good news to this orphaned planet?
 Yeah, I know, it’s a stretch.
 But bear with me.
 This could yet be fun.

-If you have no interest in Star Trek, I suggest you go and read some Spurgeon quotes or check out the Grace Gallery.
-It’s quiet over there.
-But for all you Trekkies and Trekkers out there, here are 12 things Christians have in common with Star Trek:
+If you have no interest in Star Trek, I suggest you go and read my latest article.
+But for all you Trekkies out there, here are 12 things Christians have in common with Star Trek:

 1. We’re on a mission (Mt 28:19).
 Like the crew of the Enterprise, we’ve got a job to do.
 We might differ in what we define as good news, but we’re both called to go and tell.
 There’s no fluffing around on a starship.
 You won’t see the crew engaged in a lot of meetings.
 A sense of being on an exciting mission over-rides any desire to settle or be idle.

 2. Our desire is for the lost and unreached.
 Yep, like Paul (Rm 15:20) and Captain Kirk, we’re boldly going where no one has gone before.

 3. We’re on a quest for new life (Acts 5:20).
 Captain Kirk famously said he was seeking out new life.
 So are we.
 What does new life look like?
 Christ in you (Gal 4:18).
 In Him is life (Jn 1:4) and whoever has the Son has life (1 Jn 5:12).
 We’re like mothers in childbirth longing to see Christ formed in you (Gal 4:19).